The story of

 information.
 You can get a taste of code breaking

-excitement by visiting my Enigma Cipher Challenge.
+excitement by visiting our Enigma Cipher Challenge,

-history.
-You can even make a paper version of the
+make a paper version of the

 Enigma